aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/tasks-project-management/working-with-extended-attributes/_index.md

 ## Prerequisites
 Before we begin, make sure you have the following prerequisites:
 ### 1. Visual Studio Installed
 Ensure you have Visual Studio installed on your system.
-You can download it from the official website if you haven't already.
+You can download it from the website if you haven't already.
 ### 2. Aspose.Tasks for .NET Library
-Download and install the Aspose.Tasks for .NET library from the [official website](https://releases.aspose.com/tasks/net/).
+Download and install the Aspose.Tasks for .NET library from the [website](https://releases.aspose.com/tasks/net/).

 ## Import Namespaces
 To start working with Aspose.Tasks for .NET, you need to import the necessary namespaces into your project.
 Follow these steps: